translate/pootle/docs/features/pootle_fs_add_project.rst

        ``git@github.com:user/repo.git``

-- If not all of your project's language codes match those available in Pootle, then add language mapping configurations for those languages.
-For example match ``fr_FR`` on your filesystem to ``fr`` on Pootle.
+If not all of your project's language codes match those available in Pootle, then add language mapping configurations for those languages as explained in the :ref:`Enable translation to a new language
+<project_setup#initialize-new-tp>` instructions.

 Connect Pootle FS with VCS repository